raiyan-fr/MetaProject/README.md

 # Mapping variables

-mapping identifier is uesd to create key-value data structures.The mapping is used here to locate "Totalsupply" based on the address provided by the user.
+mapping identifier is used to create key-value data structures.The mapping is used here to locate "Totalsupply" based on the address provided by the user.

 # mint function